 Analysis

 Building energy management is an important component of the Company’s property investment analysis and operational strategy.
 During the investment analysis process, the Company considers the property’s energy efficiency, green certifications, such as Energy Star or LEED, available renewable energy sources, such as solar power, and EV charging stations.
 Regarding operational strategy, a significant majority of the Company’s leases are double net and triple net leases where the tenant generally controls the energy management practices at the property.
 However, the Company recognizes that resource consumption can have a meaningful impact on the environment and works with its tenants to obtain information with respect to energy management practices.
 During 2022, the Company conducted a tenant survey to gather information regarding property specific environmental features, including energy management practices.
 This survey revealed that a number of the Company’s tenants employ a variety of environmentally friendly energy management initiatives, such as LED lighting, motion detection lighting systems, energy efficient windows and energy efficient appliances.
-With this information, the Company intends to engage and collaborate with its tenants to understand the Company’s climate-change related impacts and seek to identify areas of improvement.
+The Company is committed to engaging and collaborating with its tenants to understand the Company’s climate-change related impacts and seek to identify areas of improvement.

 Water